razerbeans/boardwalk/README.markdown

 # Requirements #
 ### The Basics ###
 1. Ruby >= 1.9
+2. Sinatra 1.0
-2. MongoDB
+3. MongoDB
-3. Thin web server (currently the only server tested on)
+4. Thin web server (currently the only server tested on) *All additional requirements are listed in the Gemfile.*
-3. Bundler

 Necessary gems are listed in the Gemfile (bundler should take care of this).

+# Running #
+To run boardwalk, in the root directory (`boardwalk/`), run:

+	bin/boardwalk

+# Customizing #
+If you wish to learn more about customizing boardwalk, just type

+	bin/boardwalk --help

 # Troubleshooting #